Iland69/W3.Framework/README.md

 - components/other.html is just an example
 - The W3.JS and W3.CSS libraries are contained in the modules folder
 - To learn these libraries you can go to the links above (in the first section)

+# Note
+I'm not in any way affiliated with W3.
+If you have a copyright issue with this project, please send a e-mail to ilandexe@yahoo.com